 In post-stratification also be careful to match to the statistics on longitudinal population rather than on cross-sectional population that most government statistics is available for.

 Also, it largely doesn't matter which method you use to construct the correction - as long as the method is correct and all the parts of the nonresponse and unequal selection probabilities are taken into account it should be fine and yield largely the same results.

 Hope this helps,

-#4 Updated by Joseph Woods over 1 year ago
+#4 Updated by Joseph Woods about 2 years ago

 Many thanks Olena.

 For this analysis I am looking to exploit the longitudinal aspect of the data.
 Essentially, I'm running each wave through a microsimulation model which allows me to simulate a hypothetical policy reform, and I then follow the impact of this reform on an individual's income over X years to calculate the average impact over this time horizon.
 (The dataset outputted is long data format, where each row is a unique adult-year combination).

 As things currently stand, my sample is limited to adults who appear in BHPS wave 1 and have not attrited by the latest USoc wave - these people have non-zero longitudinal weights in the data.
 Ideally, I would like more flexibility to include additional observations and boost sample size.
 For instance, if you first appear in BHPS wave 2 and do not attrit, your longitidunal weight in the latest USoc wave is zero.
 I would like to create my own non-zero weight for this type of person.

 Hopefully this clears up my original post.